CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ok!]

-When using `destring` to convert a string variable (that it storing numeric data as strings - "13", "14") to a numeric variable, if there are *any* non-numeric entries, `destring` will fail:
+When using `destring` to convert a string variable (that it storing numeric data as strings - "13", "14") to a numeric variable, if there are *any* non-numeric entries, `destring` will fail.
+For example, lets replace one the car "make" with a numeric.

 ~~~~
 <<dd_do>>
+replace make = "1" in 1
 destring make, gen(make2)
 <</dd_do>>
 ~~~~